top of page

 TL;DR

-If you are trying kimchi for the first time, start with fresh or lightly fermented napa cabbage kimchi.
+If you are buying kimchi for the first time, start with fresh or lightly fermented napa cabbage kimchi.

 First, Know the Difference Between Fresh, Lightly Fermented, and Aged